View FREE Lessons!

 Definition of Fixed Income:

 refers to an investment or compensation that pays a fixed amount on a fixed schedule.

 Individuals who earn the same nominal compensation have a fixed income.
 An individual owning a pension that pays $3,000 each month receives a fixed income.
 Examples of investments that provide investors a fixed income include bonds, most annuities, and certificates of deposit.

 Low inflation normally benefits individuals on a fixed income.
 However, reinvesting can be a challenge when inflation is unusually low.
 Interest rates remained at very low levels between 2010 and 2016.
 Where should someone relying on a stable income reinvest that is safe, but provides an adequate income stream?
-Frequently investors boost their income by either investing in riskier investments or buying longer term securities.
-Both carry additional risk.
+Frequently investors boost their income by either investing in riskier investments or buying longer-term securities.
+Both carry additional risks.
 The riskier investment has a greater probability of default.
-The longer term investment ties money up for a longer period.
+The longer-term investment ties money up for a longer period.
 If interest rates rise, the investor is stuck with the investment unless the security is sold.
 But if it is sold, it will probably be sold at a discount.

 Dig Deeper With These Free Lessons:

 Causes of Inflation